simpleidserver/SimpleIdServer/website/docs/tutorial/ciba.md

 1. Open the IdentityServer website at [https://localhost:5002](https://localhost:5002).
 2. In the Clients screen, click on `Add client` button.
+3. Choose `FAPI2.0`.
-3. Select `Device` and click on next.
+4. Select `Device` and click on next.
-4. Fill-in the form like this and click on the `Save` button to confirm the creation.
+5. Fill-in the form like this and click on the `Save` button to confirm the creation.

 | Parameter    | Value           |
 | ------------ | --------------- |